Tailwind CSS: Variants

 Tailwind offers the possibility to apply a utility class only in some situations through media queries, which is called a variant.
 The main use of variants is to design a responsive interface for various screen sizes.
 There are also variants for the different states an element can have, such as hover: for when hovered, focus: when keyboard selected or active: when in use, or when the browser or operating system has dark mode enabled.

 Variants have two parts: the condition to be met and the class that is applied if the condition is met.
-For example, the variant md:bg-yellow-400 will apply the class bg-yellow-400 if the screen size is greater than the value defined for md.
+For example, the variant md:bg-yellow-400 will apply the class bg-yellow-400 if the screen size is at least the value defined for md.

 Tailwind CSS is developed using JavaScript, runs via Node.js, and installs with environment package managers like npm or yarn.

-Settings and Themes
+Settings and themes

 It is possible to configure the utility classes and variants that Tailwind offers through a configuration file usually named tailwind.config.js.
-In the configuration one can set the values of the utility classes, such as the color-palette or the sizes between elements for margins.
+In the configuration, one can set the values of the utility classes, such as the color-palette or the sizes between elements for margins.

-Build All and Purge
+Build all and purge

 The default mode of Tailwind is that the system generates all possible CSS combinations based on the project settings.
 Then, by means of another utility such as PurgeCSS, all the files are traversed, and the classes that are not being used are removed from the resulting CSS file.

 Due to the number of classes that can be generated by the number of variants and their combinations, this method has the drawbacks of long waiting times and large sizes of CSS files before being purged.
 This mode of operation is no longer available in version 3 of Tailwind CSS.

-JIT
+Just-in-time mode

-JIT mode (Just-In-Time) is an alternative way to generate the CSS that, instead of generating all possible classes and then removing all those that are not being used, parses the content of HTML files (or configured extensions or locations) and instantly generates only those classes that are needed and used.
+JIT mode (Just-In-Time) is an alternative way to generate the CSS that, instead of generating all possible classes and then removing all those that are not being used (Tree shaking technique), parses the content of HTML, JSX, VUE files (or configured extensions or locations) and instantly generates only those classes that are needed and used.